AdamCodd/MCTS-LLM/README.md

 - Multiple evaluation metrics including perplexity, readability, coherence, diversity... and LLM auto-evaluation.
 Each of them can be used alone or combined.
 - Importance sampling for efficient node exploration (optional).
 - Visualization of the MCTS tree and Q-values at each iteration.
-- State saving (JSON) and loading for interruption and resumption of long-running processes.
+- State saving (JSON) and loading for interruption and resumption of long-running processes, also save the final state into a JSON file (with all the feedbacks/refined answers from all iterations).

 The system has been tested with 7B/8B llama models mainly (within Kaggle limitations).
 It should work seamlessly with bigger models, but models under 7B such as TinyLlama struggle a lot with the complex prompting.